2025 Porto local election: Background

 In the 2021 election, Rui Moreira, mayor since 2013, won a third term as Mayor of Porto, winning 40.7% of the votes and 6 seats, losing his majority in the city council.
 The Socialist candidate, Tiago Barbosa Ribeiro, won 18.0% of the vote and 3 seats, while the Social Democratic candidate, Vladimiro Feliz, won 17.2% of the votes and 2 seats.

 The Unitary Democratic Coalition, led by Ilda Figueiredo, won 7.5% of the votes and 1 seat, while the Left Bloc, which presented Sérgio Aires as a candidate for mayor, gained a seat in the City Council, for the first time in its history, achieving 6.3% of the votes.

+Candidates selection

+After 12 years of Independent Rui Moreira as Mayor, the two major parties, the Socialist Party and the Social Democratic Party, sought to retake Porto.

+On the right, Filipe Araújo, the leader of Rui Moreira's independent movement and Deputy Mayor, sought to run as an independent, despite pressures from the PSD who wanted to prevent a split among the right.
+The PSD waited for Minister of Parliamentary Affairs Pedro Duarte to be the party's candidate for Mayor, despite having other options such as MP Miguel Guimarães, while initiating talks with CDS–PP and the Liberal Initiative for a coalition.

+In April 2025, Pedro Duarte confirmed his intention to run for Mayor with a PSD/CDS/IL coalition.
+Meanwhile, Filipe Araújo decided to still run, despite not having the endorsement of Rui Moreira.

+On the left, the PS had several potential candidates, such as former minister and former Mayor of Baião José Luís Carneiro, executive director of the National Healthcare Service Fernando Araújo and former minister of Health and candidate for mayor in 2013 and 2017 Manuel Pizarro.
+Pizarro was eventually chosen as the candidate.

 Electoral system

 Each party or coalition must present a list of candidates.
 The winner of the most voted list for the municipal council is automatically elected mayor, similar to first-past-the-post (FPTP).
 The lists are closed and the seats in each municipality are apportioned according to the D'Hondt method.
 Unlike in national legislative elections, independent lists are allowed to run.